-Tamara Lazaroff is a Brisbane-based writer of fiction and narrative nonfiction, and a sometimes-poet and producer of zines.
+Tamara Lazaroff is a Brisbane/Meanjin-based writer of fiction and narrative nonfiction, and an occasional producer of zines.
 She has a particular interest in hidden histories, the migrant experience, queer themes, feminism and the female gaze, intentional solitude, social connection, and the blurry line between memory and imagination.

 Her short stories and personal essays have appeared widely in Australian, New Zealand and UK literary journals and magazines, including Meanjin, Southerly, The Big Issue, Gargouille, Feminartsy, Headland and The Wrong Quarterly, among many others.
 Radio National has audio-produced the following pieces: ‘The Sock Seller’s Socks, The Plum Picker’s Plums’ and ‘Bunny Men’.
 She also writes reviews and conducts author interviews for publications such as Verity La and Mascara Literary Review.

 In early 2020, her autobiographical micro-collection, In My Father’s Village & Other Freedom Stories, will be available as an e-book through Pollitecon Publications (Australia).
 This collection was supported by the 2018 HARDCOPY Manuscript Development Program, and made possible by a Skopje University/Macquarie University scholarship to study in the Republic of North Macedonia; a Copyright Agency IGNITE grant; and residencies at the Can Serrat International Arts Centre (Spain) and House Conspiracy (Brisbane).